Reiki means universal life energy.

-Reiki is a energetic form of alternative therapy that emerged in Japan in the late 1800's which involves the transfer of universal energy from the practitioner's palms to their patient and was developed in 1922 by a Japanese Buddhist called Mikao Usui,
+Reiki is an energetic form of alternative therapy that emerged in Japan in the late 1800s which involves the transfer of universal energy through the practitioner's palms to their client.
+This method was developed in 1922 by a Japanese Buddhist called Mikao Usui,

-Energy can stagnate in the body where there has been physical injury or emotional pain.
+Energy can stagnate in the body where there has been physical injury or emotional pain or trauma.
 In time, these energy blocks can cause illness.

 Reiki helps the flow of energy and removal of blocks in a similar way to acupuncture or acupressure.
-Improving the flow of energy around the body and has been shown to enable relaxation, reduce pain, speed healing, balance emotional states to name a few.
+Improving the flow of energy around and in the body and has been shown to enable relaxation, reduce pain, speed healing, balance emotional states to name a few things.

 Reiki therapy is growing in popularity.